 Academic honesty is fundamental to the activities and principles of this university.
 It is the responsibility of the student to know of the prohibited actions such as cheating, fabrication, plagiarism, academic, and personal misconduct, and thus, to avoid them.
 All students are held to the standards outlined in the code.
 Please reference the entire code for a complete listing (https://studentcode.iu.edu/).
 The academic community regards academic dishonesty as an extremely serious matter, with consequences that range from receiving a warning, to failing the assignment or the course, to expulsion from the University.

-One of the responsibilities of instructors is to create a positive learning environment for all students.
+As your instructor, one of my responsibilities is to create a positive learning environment for all students.
 IU policy prohibits sexual misconduct in any form, including sexual harassment, sexual assault, stalking, sexual exploitation, and dating and domestic violence.
 If you have experienced sexual misconduct, or know someone who has, the University can help.
-If you are seeking help and would like to speak to someone confidentially, you can make an appointment with the Student Counseling Center at (574) 520-4125.
+If you are seeking help and would like to speak to someone confidentially, you can make an appointment with the IU South Bend Counseling Center (Administration Building Room 175; 574-520-4125) or Health and Wellness Center (Vera Z Dwyer Hall; 574-520-5042).

-It is also important that you know that University policy requires campus personnel to share certain information brought to their attention about potential sexual misconduct with the campus Deputy Sexual Misconduct and Title IX Coordinator or the University Sexual Misconduct and Title IX Coordinator.
+It is also important that you know that University policy requires me to share certain information brought to my attention about potential sexual misconduct, with the campus Deputy Sexual Misconduct and Title IX Coordinator or the University Sexual Misconduct and Title IX Coordinator.
+In that event, those individuals will work to ensure that appropriate measures are taken and resources are made available.
 Protecting student privacy is of utmost concern, and information will only be shared with those that need to know to ensure the University can respond and assist.
-You are encouraged to visit stopsexualviolence.iu.edu to learn more.
+I encourage you to visit stopsexualviolence.iu.edu to learn more.

 IU South Bend provides support to students to help them meet their academic needs through the Academic Centers for Excellence (ACE), which provides access to a variety of learning resources including the Math Tutoring Center, Writers' Room, The Learning Center, and the Computer Science and Informatics Tutoring Center.